mugsp/mugsp.github.io/index.md

 </div>
 <div>

-Check out more about me <a href="https://mugsp.github.io/cv.spineci-PDL.txt" > here</a>
+Check out more about me <a href="https://mugsp.github.io/cv.spineci-PDL.txt" > I will always make my portofolio and reshape it to meet the U.K. standards of U.K. not Great Britain</a>
   </div>
 <div>
 A small diagram for my hun <a href="https://mugsp.github.io/output.pdf" > to read </a>